Find a Qualified Attorney Near You

 A business entity owner is a person, group of people, or other business entity, that owns a legal business organization.
 Such legal entities come in various forms to suit the financial and business needs of their owners.

-Potential owners should be aware of the following entities so they can make an informed decision for their business:
+Potential owners should be aware of the following types of business entities and their ownership titles:

-These entity types control the structure of a business.
+These entity types control the business structure that impacts business tax treatment and personal liability for the business operations.
 They do not impact creative decisions like what your company sells or which industry it transacts in.

 Business entity owners must decide how they want to be taxed and whether it makes sense to reduce personal risk.